dwrdx/zhipu_chatcompletion_py/README.md

-# OpenAI Chat Completion API Example
+# Zhipu Chat Completion API Example

 This repository demonstrates a simple local client-server implementation of the OpenAI Chat Completion API, which utilizes the powerful GPT-3.5 language model to create conversational AI applications.
 The example consists of a Python Flask server that handles the interaction with the OpenAI API, and a Python client that communicates with the server to carry out the conversation.